2012 IMA People's Choice - Song of the Year for Social Action

 2007 Winner, South Florida Folk Festival

 He re-settled in Northern Idaho, where he, among other things, was Athletic Director for Special Olympics.
 Weekends found him hiking and camping through the western slopes of the Rockies.
+His first professional work as a musician was singing at a funeral home in Lewiston, ID.
 By the end of 1975, he was heading to West Africa where he lived in Senegal until 1978 working in public health.
 With aspirations to cross the Sahara, Tom moved to Portugal where he taught English and waited for the weather to cool.
 The Sahara was never traversed, but he did frequent North Africa, managing to be picked up and arrested as a spy in the Southern Atlas by a suspicious Moroccan authority.
 It was the second time that he had been arrested as a suspected undercover operative, the first being in the town of Fredonia, Colombia.

 Back in the US, Tom was a tri-lingual counselor in the Alcoholism Unit at Cambridge City Hospital while getting his M.Ed. in Counseling Psychology from Northeastern.
 At Northeastern, Tom soloed on his second record (vinyl) of Classical/Contemporary music.
 As a classical vocalist, he has performed at the Washington Cathedral, New York City’s Town Hall, Boston’s Symphony Hall, & the New England Conservatory of Music.